tonnylegacy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute:When you run the script (./5-execute), it will add execute permission to the owner of the file "hello" in the current directory.
 6-multiple_permissions:When you run the script (./6-multiple_permissions), it will modify the permissions of the file "hello" as described.
 7-everybody:When you run the script (./7-everybody), it will add execution permission to the owner, group owner, and other users for the file "hello" in the current directory.
+8-James_Bond:When you run the script (./8-James_Bond), it will set the permissions for the file "hello" as specified: no permission for the owner and group owner, and all permissions for other users.